 May lack confidence and has a poor self image as a learner.

-Dyslexia means long term difficulties with word level (reading and spelling) literacy skills".
+Dyslexia means "long term difficulties with word level (reading, writing and spelling) literacy skills".
 Children with Dyslexia can find it very difficult to read, write and spell accurately and fluently at the level expected for their age.
 It also affects the way information is processed, stored and retrieved.
 People may have difficulties with memory, speed of processing, time perception, organisation and sequencing.

-The Kent Policy for Dyslexia states that school staff should have the skills necessary to identify and support any child who has long term difficulties with word level literacy skills (Dyslexia).
+The Kent Policy for Dyslexia states that school staff should have the skills necessary to identify and support any child who has long term difficulties with word level literacy skills.
 Teachers can identify children who have persistent difficulties with reading and spelling.
 This does not have to be carried out by external specialists.
-This can be done by using standardised reading and spelling tests to measure rates of progress and simple assessments of phonological processing skills.
+This can be done by using simple assessments of phonological processing skills and standardised reading and spelling tests to measure rates of progress.
 At River we use standardised tests and assessments of phonological processing skills alongside screening tools such as the GL assessment Dyslexia Screener or the Dyslexia Portfolio.
 These provide further information for parents and school staff about a child's word level skills.
 Staff receive training each year to ensure they are able to identify and support children with Cognition and Learning difficulties in the classroom.